F1 start time: What time does the Las Vegas GP start? How to watch and live stream

 F1 start time information for the Las Vegas Grand Prix.

-The Las Vegas Grand Prix returns for a second run around the streets of Sin City, and here is the F1 start time information from around the world for the event.
+The Las Vegas Grand Prix returns for a third run around the streets of Sin City, and here is the F1 start time information from around the world for the event.

-A brand-new street circuit arrived on the calendar to much fanfare last season, marking Las Vegas’ return to Formula 1 after four decades – and if the racing from last year is repeated this time around, we have a great Grand Prix in store.
+A brand-new street circuit arrived on the calendar to much fanfare two seasons ago, marking Las Vegas’ return to Formula 1 after four decades – and the action has been brought forward by two hours this time around, so make sure to set those watches correctly.

 *Convert to check locally if you do not live in an area of this territory with these time zones.